-A new mural, residents hope, will encompass the past, present and future of South Berkeley, and educate newcomers and long-timers on its history.
+A group of South Berkeley residents hope a new mural will encompass the past, present and future of South Berkeley.

 Murals are usually front and center, loud and clear, impossible to miss.
 In my systematic wandering of Berkeley, I have come across several hidden murals.
 Murals in and of themselves are quirky, and the fact that a mural is not easily seen makes it even more quirky.

 If you have lived in Berkeley for a while, you have probably crossed paths with Edythe Boone.
 A spry 74-year old with a quick laugh, Boone has worked as a counsellor and as a health activist, and taught art at several local schools, including currently at Berkwood Hedge and West Oakland Middle School.
 With her warm personality, she imbues the very young, as well as the very old, with the spirit of creativity.
 She also transforms lives.

 Today, July 10, the final lick of paint and sealant will be applied to Berkeley’s newest mural.
 The foodie mural, being painted by an entirely voluntary crew of Berkeley residents, artists, community organizers and chefs on the south-facing wall of Virginia Bakery at 1690 Shattuck Avenue, is nearing completion as can be seen in the photographs here.

 © Berkeleyside All Rights Reserved.